 Firstly, it leads to more murder.
 More dead children turn up – though of course they’ve always been there, just either unseen or hidden away.
 This is what the film’s title references: Child 44 is Alexei’s son, Jora.
 Before him there are 43 other, invisible murdered children.

 Both Vasili and Demidov are also drawn into further killings.
 While Demidov kills to stay alive, Vasili kills out of cruelty.
-This fits with the idea of the two men being mirror opposites of each other (read more about the double theory).
+This fits with the idea of the two men being mirror opposites of each other (see also The Departed).